hlfan/openstreetmap-website/DEVCONTAINER.md

 ![VS Code: notification that VS Code is connecting to the Dev Container](./docs/assets/vscode-connecting-to-devcontainer.png)

 Eventually this will present you with a development environment ready to go.
-In subsequent occassions this should be much faster.
+In subsequent occasions this should be much faster.

 ## Done!